CIBSE TM49: Design Summer Years for London – Everything you Need to Know

 Using the same dynamic simulation model we can extend our services to produce a full London Plan Energy Assessment for the development.
 Analysing the carbon emissions through each stage of the energy hierarchy (Be Lean, Be Clean and Be Green) and provide cost effective advise as to how you can meet a 35% carbon reduction over the current Building Regulations requirements.

-If you require any overheating simulations to be run, a full London Plan Energy Assessment or just have any questions please call or email us today.
+If you require any overheating simulations to be run, a full London Plan Energy Assessment or just have any questions please email us today.